PROGRESSIAGLOBALGROUP/citizen-reports/docs/AI_CODING_AGENT_ANALYSIS_2025-11-04.md

 ## Conclusion

-The updated `.github/copilot-instructions.md` provides AI agents with **immediately actionable guidance** on how to develop productively in the Jantetelco codebase.
+The updated `.github/copilot-instructions.md` provides AI agents with **immediately actionable guidance** on how to develop productively in the citizen-reports codebase.
 By combining:

 1. **Clear workflows** (what to run and when)
 2. **Architecture understanding** (why things are structured this way)